Shazam was acquired by Apple in September 2018.

-To give some background on how these experiences came about, over 4 years ago (before my time), the team identified that a significant percent of our users were tagging music while watching TV.
+To give some background on how these experiences came about, in 2012 (before my time), the team identified that a significant percent of our users were tagging music while watching TV.
 The team embarked on the creation of a second-screen custom result that would enhance the experience for our users.
 Consequently, our talented web team in San Diego, CA built an internal CMS tool which allowed anybody without a technical background to create custom mobile results based on any TV or award show.
 Pretty cool if you ask me.

 Originally, award shows such as The Grammys, The Billboards, The Brits and The Oscars just to name a few, were averaging about 300K to 400K users tagging the shows.
+We would also consistently see a high tagging interaction if there was a LIVE CTA to "Pull out your phones and Shazam the show."
+Otherwise, tagging interaction would vary depending on the artist and the performance.
 In recent years however, with overall TV viewership going down and the result starting to look outdated, it began to underperform.

 In March 2018, we set out to completely redesign the Shazam TV experience.
 Based on user data and feedback received from past surveys, we found out that users who tag these tentpoles primarily do it to get the song information.